DASB senators concerned about district dismissal of petition

 “You cannot concentrate on your education if you are worrying about getting the virus,” said Marquez.

-Kathleen started La Voz in Fall 2019 and has written many articles in her short time and now serves as the Campus Beat Editor.
-Her focus is on localizing...
+Kathleen started at La Voz in Fall 2019 as a staff reporter.
+She has written articles on a variety of topics for the school with a focus on Campus Beat...

 This is Annalise's first year at De Anza and she is so excited to be working for La Voz!
 In the past, she worked for her high school newspaper and fell...